JohnnyJayJay/javidaloca/README.md

-# fluent.java
+# javidaloca
-A Java implementation of ProjectFluent
+Java bindings for the ProjectFluent rust implementation